 While the KHSA does not have an expiration date, the KBRA was designed to expire on December 31, 2015, if Congressional approval was not obtained.
-Senate hearings on the proposed legislation never occurred, and the required legislation was never passed.
-As a result, the KBRA expired at the end of 2015.
+The required legislation was never passed and the KBRA expired at the end of 2015.